manasiAraspure/M1_Calculator/1_Requirements/README.md

 * Now a days Calculator are available in every software based devices like computer and mobile phones, etc.

 ## THREATS
-* Dependency.
-Even though calculators can do the basic operations instantly, students should not use it all the time.
+* No Skill-Building.
+Calculators take away the necessity for a student to know the basics.
 * Cheating.
 The availability of graphic calculators has made it easier for students to cheat during their tests.

 ## Operations Includes